 Emphasise the positive reasons why you want to join the company such as career progression, a new challenge or that you’d like more experience in this area.
 Avoid comments about more money or shorter hours.

 What do you know about this company?

-This is your chance to impress the interviewer with your knowledge that you have already researched prior to the interview.
-Give them a run down of their products/services, projects, news, company figures, customers, etc.
+This is your chance to impress the interviewer with the knowledge that you have already researched prior to the interview.
+Give them a rundown of their products/services, projects, news, company figures, customers, etc.

 What can we offer that your previous company cannot offer?

 Tread carefully here!
 Try not to mention any bad feelings towards your current employer, if there is any, and reiterate the reasons for wanting to move up the career ladder or taking a side step into a new industry.